Last Updated: May 2026 | Author: Robert

 What is an AT Library?

-Think of it like a public library, but instead of books, they stock iPads with communication apps, smart home devices, specialized keyboards, and expensive software like Dragon NaturallySpeaking or JAWS.
+Think of it like a public library, but they stock iPads with communication apps, smart home devices, specialized keyboards, and expensive software like Dragon NaturallySpeaking.

-Before you borrow equipment from a state library, it helps to understand the full range of adaptive tools available.
-Watch this excellent visual breakdown of how different assistive technologies are designed to bridge the accessibility gap:
+Before you borrow equipment, watch this visual breakdown of how different assistive technologies bridge the accessibility gap:

 How to Find Your State’s Program